wilmTap/analytics-udd/udd/student_on_a_module_instance.md

 ###Notes
 Code 3 is applied in all cases where the outcome is either not known (yet), or doesn't apply because the student hasn't been assessed yet.
 Code 4 is deprecated because deferral or withdrawal is indicated by WITHDRAWAL_REASON in student_course_membership.
+Omitting this property could impair the functionality of analytics applications such as student apps or dashboards.

 ##MOD_RETAKE